Great British Railway Journeys: Synopsis

-Victorian guidebooks written by George Bradshaw under the title Bradshaw's Guide were the first comprehensive timetable and travel guides to the railway system in Great Britain, which at the time although it had grown to be extensive, still consisted of several fragmented and competing railway companies and lines, each publishing their timetables.
+Victorian guidebooks written by George Bradshaw under the title Bradshaw's Guide were the first comprehensive timetable and travel guides to the railway system in Great Britain, which at the time, although it had grown to be extensive, still consisted of several fragmented and competing railway companies and lines, each publishing their own timetables.

 Classified by the BBC in both the travel and history genres, the series features Portillo using the guide to plan his journeys, in the process visiting points of interest picked out in the guide and comparing its content with the modern world, both the physical and cultural ones.

 Format

 Each series features Portillo travelling on a different route each week, with each daily episode being one short leg of the journey.
 The weekly journey is chosen to fit with a theme, either geographic, such as coast to coast, or historic.
-Filmed entirely on location, the series features a mix of Portillo delivering dialogue to the camera, as well as performing ad-hoc interviews with members of the public or fellow travellers, in addition to pre-arranged interviews.
+Filmed entirely on location, the series features a mix of Portillo speaking directly to camera and interviewing members of the public, local historians and celebrities and fellow travellers.

 Broadcast

 All episodes were originally broadcast on consecutive weekdays on BBC Two, in the 6:30 pm time slot.
 Some series were simulcast on BBC HD before the channel's demise.
-Repeats have been broadcast on BBC Four and BBC One, as well as the original channel of BBC Two.
+Repeats have been broadcast on BBC Four as well as the original channel of BBC Two.
 Edited versions of the episodes, reduced to about 23 minutes (excluding commercials), have been shown on the television channel Yesterday.